rcarausu/idoven-backend-challenge/README.md

             - [service] &rarr; implementation of *use cases* .
         - [domain] &rarr; main domain model and business logic of the application.

+**Note**: To simplify development, only *in memory* persistence adapters have been implemented.
+For adding any other solution, it's as simple as implementing a new adapter for it (PostgreSQL, Mongo, Redis, etc.) and changing the dependency in the service that requires it.

 ### Endpoints

 There are three main endpoints that the app implements + a health endpoint: